What Type of Degree Does a Pediatrician Need?

 Are you interested in helping children grow into healthy young adults?
 Pediatricians monitor children's health from infancy through adolescence.
 Becoming a pediatrician requires many years of graduate education and postgraduate training.
 Read on to learn about the education requirements for pediatricians.
 Schools offering Health Science degrees can also be found in these popular choices.

 Pediatricians are medical doctors who treat children and adolescents.
-According to the U.S. Bureau of Labor Statistics, about 30,000 of these professionals were employed in the United States in 2012.
-They made a median annual salary of $167,640 that year.
 If you want to become a pediatrician, you will need to complete several years of both undergraduate and graduate schooling and then complete a residency in pediatrics.
+Fellowships are also available.
+According to the U.S. Bureau of Labor Statistics, about 31,010 of these professionals were employed in the United States in 2014.
+They made a median annual salary of $163,350 that year.

 - Infectious diseases